 - Customized software is built specifically to match your team's needs - get everything you need and have it do what you want, nothing that you don’t

-- Custom software is built to solve the exact problems of your business and team, defining a clear path of ROI to help recover your investment, and actually save time and money
+- Custom software is built to solve the exact problems of your business and team, defining a clear path of custom software ROI to help recover your investment, and actually save time and money

 Select the option with the lowest overhead, fastest, reliable delivery of a quality product, and is flexible to meet your needs.
 Remember, investing more in a project that is guaranteed to bring a higher return for your investment is a profitable investment.
 Choosing one just because it’s cheapest results in quality that will cost you much more than just the price of your investment.

-Partnering with a custom software developer, like The SilverLogic, extends your team.
-Our clients don’t spend money on custom software, but instead are investing in a profitable solution to break through the limitations or barriers that have previously prevented their business from operating at full potential.
-Using a collaborative, client-focused approach, we use agile to deliver with speed, feature by feature, innovative and high-quality solutions that have earned us multiple awards in competitions, and transformed or grow our clients’ businesses.
+Partnering with a custom software developer, like The SilverLogic, expands your team to include expert software developers and solution architects.
+Our clients don’t spend money on custom software, but instead are investing in a profitable solution to break through the limitations or obstacles that have previously prevented their business from operating at its full potential.
+Using a collaborative, client-focused approach, we employ agile methodology to swiftly deliver, feature by feature, innovative and high-quality solutions that have earned us multiple awards in hackathons and competitions, and have empowered our clients’ businesses.

-Simply put - hire a solution architect with an experienced team focused on ROI, instead of purchasing from a software provider driven by sales quotas.
+Simply put - hire a solution architect with an experienced team focused on custom software ROI, instead of purchasing from a software provider driven by sales quotas.